The Uchinaa Junior Study Program (formerly the Junior Study Tour)

 - Peace Study: Learn about the history of the war in Okinawa and think about peace

-- Social Studies: Learn about the daily life and the current social situation in Okinawa
+- Social Study: Learn about the daily life and the current social situation in Okinawa

 - Emigration Study: Learn about the history of emigration in Okinawa, the Worldwide Uchinaanchu Festival, and Worldwide Uchinaanchu Day while reaffirming Uchinaanchu identities